new VariablesFromFirstPost()

 .parse() recursively parses keys passed to it.
 If you want to include a key that includes literal text {{between two curly brackets}}, you will need to escape it.

-Name Type Description
+Name Type Description textstring string to escape Returns:

-string escaped output
+Type Description string escaped output -

 inherited get(namespace, names, forum_id, thread_id){Object}